anchorpipe/anchorpipe/TRADEMARK_POLICY.md

 **Best practice:** Cite properly and include disclaimer:

-> "anchorpipe is a trademark of Rick / Elshaday Mengesha.
+> "anchorpipe is a trademark of Elshaday Mengesha.
 This work is not affiliated with or endorsed by the anchorpipe project."

 ### Open Source Context